ASURA-FDPS-ML: Star-by-star Galaxy Simulations Accelerated by Surrogate Modeling for Supernova Feedback: Acknowledgments

 \section{Acknowledgments}

 The authors thank Carolina Cuesta-Lazaro, Chang-Goo Kim, Eve Ostriker, and Philip F. Hopkins for fruitful discussions.
-This work was supported by JSPS KAKENHI Grant Numbers 22H01259, 22KJ0157, 21H04499, 21K03614, 23K03446, and 24K07095, and MEXT as ``Program for Promoting Research on the Supercomputer Fugaku'' (Structure and Evolution of the Universe Unraveled by Fusion of Simulation and AI; Grant Number JPMXP1020230406; Project ID: hp230204, hp240219).
-KH is supported by JSPS Research Fellowship for Young Scientists and accompanying Grants-in-Aid for JSPS Fellows (22J23077 and 22KJ1153), JEES $\cdot$ Mistubishi corporation science technology student scholarship in 2022, and The University of Tokyo doctoral fellowship with the IIW program, and thanks CCA at the Flatiron Institute for hospitality and the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}) for support while a portion of this research was carried out.
+This work was supported by JSPS KAKENHI Grant Numbers 22H01259, 22KJ0157, 25K01046, 21K03614, 22J23077, 22KJ1153, 23K03446, and 24K07095, 23K20035, 24H00004, and MEXT as ``Program for Promoting Research on the Supercomputer Fugaku'' (Structure and Evolution of the Universe Unraveled by Fusion of Simulation and AI; Grant Number JPMXP1020230406; Project ID: hp230204, hp240219).
+KH is supported by JSPS Research Fellowship for Young Scientists, JEES $\cdot$ Mitsubishi corporation science technology student scholarship in 2022, The University of Tokyo doctoral fellowship with the IIW program, and the JSPS International Leading Research (ILR) program (JP22K21349), and thanks CCA at the Flatiron Institute for hospitality and the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}) for support while a portion of this research was carried out.
 YH is supported by the grant OISE-1927130: The International Research Network for Nuclear Astrophysics (IReNA), awarded by the US National Science Foundation (NSF).
 UPS is supported by a Flatiron Research Fellowship (FRF) at the Flatiron Institutes Center for Computational Astrophysics (CCA).
 The Flatiron Institute is supported by the Simons Foundation.

 \facilities{Popeye (Flatiron Institute), Cray XC50 (CfCA, NAOJ), Wisteria/BDEC-01 Aquarius (University of Tokyo), Fugaku (Riken Center for Computational Science)}

 \software{Astrophysical Multi-purpose Software Environment\citep[\textsc{AMUSE};][]{Pelupessy+2013, Portegies+2013, Portegies+2018}, Cloudy \citep{Ferland+1998, Ferland+2013, Ferland+2017}, Open Neural Network Exchange \citep{onnxruntime}, SoftNeuro \citep{Hilaga+2021}, TensorFlow \citep{tensorflow}, PyTorch \citep{pytorch}, yt \citep{Turk+2011}, NumPy \citep{Numpy}, Matplotlib \citep{Matplotlib}}